Spoczko/pickMe/README.md

 Simple fancy color picker from your screen for you.

-Click the window than pick the color.
+Click the window and pick the color.
 Click the hashcode to copy to clipboard.